What is Mediation?

 - One-on-one sessions between the mediator and each party

 Depending on the mediator and the type of case, the mediator may bring the parties back together to review the final resolution and sign an agreement or may draft an agreement based on his or her individual discussions with each party and submit to each in turn.
 Often, an issue that might have required multiple days (or even weeks) in a trial can be resolved in a single day of mediation, or even a few hours.

 When the parties are willing to attempt to reach a compromise, mediation offers several benefits:

 - Mediation can be less time-consuming than litigating a dispute, and, if successful, results in a quicker resolution.

-- Mediation typically takes place behind closed doors, whereas testimony and other evidence at trial becomes a matter of public record
+- Mediation typically takes place behind closed doors, whereas testimony and other evidence at trial become a matter of public record.

 - Since mediation helps the parties reach an agreement, rather than handing a win to one side, it offers a greater sense of control and satisfaction with the outcome.